 Progressive Phonics starts with their Alphabetti series.
 This series is recommended for ages 3-6 years old.

 My children already knew their letters and sounds before starting the Alphabetti series however so I cannot really say how well that method works if you are starting from scratch.
-Three book sets the Alphabetti series all of which work through simple consonant -vowel-consonant words like dog and pig.
+All the books in the Alphabetti series work through simple consonant -vowel-consonant words like dog and pig.